IBAM 29 Conference

 The Institute of Behavioral and Applied Management (IBAM) is an exempt organization as described in Section 501(c)(3) of the Internal Revenue Code; EIN 80-0413084.
 We are a professional association of college and university professors and students who are studying the field of management, and practitioners in business, not-for-profit organizations, and government who have a strong interest in the issues and concerns related to management.

 This site contains information regarding each of the Institute's programs.
-Currently our major programs include IBAM 26 (August 1-3, 2019) and our publication, the Journal of Behavioral and Applied Management.
+We will meet in person and virtually for IBAM 29 (October 13-14, 2022).
+IBAM also sponsors the Journal of Behavioral and Applied Management.

 Daniel James Rowley, PhD, one of the IBAM Founders and Past President, has an article on the history of IBAM that can be found in the Journal of Behavioral and Applied Management, Summer/Fall 1999 - Volume 1(1), Pg.
 20. Dan Rowley was not only a founding member of IBAM, but continued his support of IBAM as a Past President, Reviewer, Author, and Discussant until his death.
 His historical account of IBAM’s origins and his authorship of the core documents of the organization serve to remind us of his honorable legacy.